Late-Summer Gardening in the Pacific Northwest

 It seems as though the gardening season has flown by, and here it is August already.
 I think August is a good month to relax and enjoy the fruits of your labor; summer is not quite over and autumn has not yet begun.
 The summer vegetable gardens are peaking with tomatoes, squash, melons, beans, cucumbers, and all the other seasonal crops.
 The flower garden is bursting with the color of all the late-season bloomers, like dahlias, crape myrtle, hardy hibiscus, salvias, and the list goes on.

 Late-Summer Food Crops

-This has been a good season for tomatoes, and I am hearing from other gardeners that the crop is abundant.
-We had both a mild winter and spring, and tomatoes that usually do not ripen until September are turning red.
+This has been a good season for tomatoes, and I am hearing from other gardeners that their crops are abundant.
+We had both a mild winter and spring and tomatoes, which usually do not ripen until September in the Pacific Northwest, are turning red.

 Since there is not much we can do about the weather, we should look to the garden and enjoy it and all the color it has to offer.
 A favorite pastime of mine is walking through the garden in the early morning before the sun has gotten hot.
 I like looking at all the color that the August garden provides.
 In the past few weeks, I have been adding hardy hibiscus, (Hibiscus moscheutos), to my garden, and I am enjoying this late-blooming hardy perennial.